kamilburda/batcher/TRANSLATIONS.md

-# Batcher - Translations
+# Providing Translations for Batcher

-If you want to provide translations for Batcher, it is recommended to use a translation tool such as [Poedit](https://poedit.net) for easier usage.
+For easier usage, you may use a translation tool such as [Poedit](https://poedit.net).

 ## How do I translate the plug-in?

-First, make sure you use the `batcher.pot` file for the latest plug-in version.
+First, make sure you use the `batcher.pot` file for the latest version of the plug-in.
-Either use the .pot file in the `batcher/locale` folder (inside the folder with the installed plug-in), or, if in doubt, [download the latest version](https://github.com/kamilburda/batcher/blob/main/batcher/locale/batcher.pot).
+Use the .pot file in the `batcher/locale` folder (inside the folder with the installed plug-in), or, if in doubt, [download the latest version](https://github.com/kamilburda/batcher/blob/main/batcher/locale/batcher.pot).

 ### Poedit